RockingShip/untangle/README.md

 Time flows from `*` to `+`.
 Concepts that change the direction of time like loops or conditionals do not exist and need to be loop-unrolled or expanded first.

-## Constants are a function of time

-Constant as a concept changes meaning.
-They are the result of an expression based an expression  fixed transformation of null.

-Within the structures they form dead code and dissipate, shrinking the structure size.
-Thay are steps of dead code which dissipates out of the structures.

-{placeholder}
-Constants are a function of time containing all the steps required to determine the value.

 ## QTF operator

 <!-- @date 2020-03-05 12:58:00 -->

-# Background

 Information can be described by formulas.
 Formulas can be rewritten into expressions.